 Progressive Muscle Relaxation (PMR) is one example of relaxation therapy which is known to build body intelligence.
 PMR teaches us to systematically tense and then release muscles, working on one muscle group at a time.
 This process results in reduced physical stress and tension by increasing our focus on the body.

 There are other relaxation techniques including the Body Scan and other forms of self-care.

 A pioneering technique for building body intelligence is biofeedback.
 This is the use of scientific and physiological monitoring of the body to effectuate awareness of body states with electrodes.
-EMG, or Electromyography, enables people to make changes to the state of their body (Ancoli, Peper, and Quinn).
+EMG, or Electromyography, enables people to make changes to the state of their body (Ancoli, Peper, & Quinn, 2011).

 The evidence supporting biofeedback has been strong; it can reduce certain disorders such as high blood pressure and migraines.
 One of the most significant perks of biofeedback is the self-direction that it elicits.